tiby312/poloto-project/README.md

 ## Escape protection

 If a user tried to inject html through the title/xname/yname/tick format/ or plot names, the html escapes will get turned into their encoded values.
-This protection is provided by the `hypermelon` dependency crate.
+This protection is provided by the `tagu` dependency crate.

 ## CSS Usage Example